DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 ### Task01a - Deploy Windows Admin Center in GW mode

-**1.** Log in Into DC virtual machine with following credentials
+**Step 1** Log in Into DC virtual machine with following credentials

 > Username: corp\LabAdmin
  Password: LS1setup!

-**2.** From start menu, run PowerShell as administrator
+**Step 2** From start menu, run PowerShell as administrator

-**3.** To simplify deployment of Windows Admin center in Gateway mode, paste following code into PowerShell window to download and install Windows Admin Center with self-signed certificate, that is also added into trusted root certificate authorities.
+**Step 3** To simplify deployment of Windows Admin center in Gateway mode, paste following code into PowerShell window to download and install Windows Admin Center with self-signed certificate, that is also added into trusted root certificate authorities.

 ```PowerShell
 $GatewayServerName="WACGW"